chmouel/go-simple-uploader/README.md

 htpasswd -b -c openshift/config/osinstall.htpasswd username password
 ```

-Then you just use the makefile target, build and deploy you just need :
+Then you just use the makefile target to build and deploy :

 ```
 oc new-project uploader && make deploy